projectgus/SemLican/README.md

 * Probably less Semantic microformats and microdata is included (PRs welcome to re-add the ones that I missed).
 * The `archives.html` and `categories.html` list pages don't really have equivalents in WordPress.
 Semlican has some basic pages for these, but they're not well done.
 * On filtered pages - "Period archive" pages (yearly, monthly, daily posts), Tag pages, and Category pages - there is no Archive section in the sidebar (seems like a Pelican limitation, `dates` object is already filtered to only have what is shown on the page.)
+* No Category or Tag RSS/Atom feed URLs

 Compared to other Pelican themes: